 Many people who don’t get enough fiber from their diets choose to take a supplement.
 Supplements contain fiber-rich ingredients, such as psyllium husk, inulin, methylcellulose, or wheat dextrin.
-According to the Mayo Clinic, taking a daily fiber supplement is safe, but may cause gas and bloating when you first begin taking it.
+Taking a daily fiber supplement is safe, but may cause gas and bloating when you first begin taking it.
 If you decide to take a fiber supplement, take just a little at a time until your body adjusts.

 Olive Oil and Flaxseed Oil